If your loved one doesn’t have insurance…

 Yes – it’s possible to receive mental health care without insurance!
 Start by calling the Maine Mental Health Crisis Hotline: 1-888-568-1112.
 Their professional staff can help you find the resources you need.
 Other resources worth exploring include:

 - MaineCare: In Maine, people who qualify may receive MaineCare coverage regardless of age.
 For more information, go the Maine Department of Health and Human Services website or call DHHS at (207) 287-3707.
-Applying for MaineCare can be frustrating and confusing for some people.
-Contact us if you’d like assistance with filling out the application.
+Applying for MaineCare can be frustrating and confusing.
+The staff at DHHS will be able to help you complete the application.

 - CarePartners: If your loved one lives in Augusta, Belfast, Damariscotta, Portland, Waterville, or a surrounding town, they may qualify for services through CarePartners.
 To find out if your loved one is eligible, call 1-877-626-1684.